Spinnen87/telegram-bot-nodejs/README.md

-###Telegram bot on nodejs
+### Telegram bot on nodejs

+Learn Telegram API.
+And try to make bot for posting ads in channel

+**dependencies**
-use node-telegram-bot-api
+ - node-telegram-bot-api